 Your website also contains a search box that records what people search for when they land on your website.

 That’s a great way to see what type of fish people would like to catch, or where they’d like to go fishing.
-You can capitalise on insights like that by providing relevant information.
+You can capitalize on insights like that by providing relevant information.

 Your charter website will look great on any screen: desktop, mobile or tablet.

-You don’t want website visitors to squint at that little picture of a big white-edged rock cod or kabeljou.
+You don’t want website visitors to squint at that little picture of a big snapper.

-Don’t get caught in the net of social media marketing only.
+Don’t get tangled in the net of social media marketing only.

 There are at least two other channels you’re not reaching if you focus only on Facebook.

-Book a consultation to see how I can help you reach more potential fishing clients for the same amount of work it takes to build a social media presence.
+Book a consultation to see how we can help you reach more potential fishing clients for the same amount of work it takes to build a social media presence.